weewx/weewx/docs/series_tags.md

 # Tags for series

 ## Overview
-WeeWX Version 4.5 introduces limited support for tags that specifies _series_.
+WeeWX Version 4.5 introduces limited support of tags for working with _series_.
 The results can be formatted either as JSON, or as a string.
 This document describes the syntax.

 **NOTE:** This syntax is still experimental and subject to change!